 Each topic will display a score, which is the average of the scores associated with the comments that make up each topic.
 This score enables you to quickly judge the sentiment around each topic, for example the 5.9 on the "Meeting Rooms" topic in the screenshot below shows that there is room for improvement.

 The graph at the top of the page shows the number of comments generated into the topic over time (as long as you have had that topic on your dashboard), along with the NPS breakdown.
 This insight is key in understanding the number of comments feeding into a topic as well as its degree of satisfaction over time.

 In some instances, topics might not be helpful in understanding the themes from employee comments, or perhaps redundant topics have been generated.
 Removing specific topics is possible in two ways:

 1. From within the driver topics list by clicking on the “x” icon.

 2. From the topic dashboard that shows its comments by clicking on the delete icon in the top right corner of your topic extract.

-Removing a topic from the dashboard will blacklist the word from being generated as a topic in the future.
+Removing a topic from the dashboard will add it to the exclude-list and will stop the word from being generated as a topic in the future.
 You’ll also be asked to provide feedback on the reason why a certain topic is being removed, to help train our algorithm in learning to generate more meaningful topics in future.

 Considerations when removing topics: